wuyang1002431655/tango_with_django_19/manuscript/chapter3.md

     `tango_with_django_project`; and
 -   a Python script called `manage.py`.

-For the purposes of this tutorial, we call this nested directory called `tango_with_django_projectI` the *project configuration directory*.
+For the purposes of this tutorial, we call this nested directory called `tango_with_django_project` the *project configuration directory*.
 Within this directory, you will find four Python scripts.
 We will discuss this scripts in detail later on, but for now you should see: